-- If this budget is funded, HPS will implement a much needed intervention program for Grades K-8 in ELA and Math.
+- If this budget is funded, HPS will implement a much needed intervention program in ELA and Math.
 These programs will provide an ability to: - Regularly assess the needs and academic growth of our students - Results will assist in the prescription of needed interventions - Interventions will be evidenced/scientifically-based - Growth will be measured often to determine effectiveness of intervention individually and as a whole.